-- 1.39 Interested Parties can make representations about licensing applications or apply for a review of an existing licence. - 1.40 A person is an Interested Party in relation to an application for or in respect of a Premises Licence or Club Premises Certificate if, in the opinion of the Licensing Authority the person: - - (a) lives in the vicinity of the premises, i.e. lives sufficiently close to the premises that they are likely to be affected by the authorised activities; - (b) is involved in a business in the vicinity of the premises, i.e. has business interests that might be affected by the authorised activities, or - (c) represents persons who satisfy paragraphs (a) or (b). - 1.41 The principles the licensing authority will apply to determine whether a person is an interested party are that: - - (a) each case will be decided upon its merits; - (b) the authority will not apply a rigid rule to its decision-making and will consider the examples of considerations provided in the guidance to the Act; - (c) the authority will also consider the term "involved in any business" in its widest possible context, which might include partnerships, charities, faith groups and medical practices. - 1.42 Interested Parties can be persons who are democratically elected such as district and parish councillors and MP's, provided they have no personal or prejudicial interest.
-No specific evidence of being asked to represent an interested person will be required as long as the councillor / MP represents the ward likely to be affected.
-Likewise, parish councils likely to be affected will be considered to be interested parties. - 1.43 The Licensing Authority considers that Trade Associations, Trade Unions and Residents and Tenants Associations qualify as Interested Parties where they can demonstrate that they represent persons in paragraph 1.40 (a) or (b). - 1.44 This authority will not however generally view these bodies as Interested Parties unless they have a member who can be classed as an Interested Party. - 1.45 This Authority will generally require written evidence that a person is authorised to represent an Interested Party in any case other than that mentioned in paragraph 1.42 above. - 1.46 In determining if a person lives or has business interests sufficiently close to the premises that are likely to be affected by the authorised activities the Licensing Authority will consider the following factors: - - (a) the size of the premises,
+- 1.431.49 Interested Parties can make representations about licensing applications or apply for a review of an existing licence. - 4.441.50 A person is an Interested Party in relation to an application for or in respect of a Premises Licence or Club Premises Certificate if, in the opinion of the Licensing Authority the person: - lives in the vicinity of the premises, i.e. lives sufficiently close to the (a) premises that they are likely to be affected by the authorised activities; - (b) is involved in a business in the vicinity of the premises; or - (c) represents persons who satisfy paragraphs (a) or (b). - is a Member of the Licensing Authority

+- 1.451.51 The principles the licensing authority will apply to determine whether a person is an interested party are that:- - (a) each case will be decided upon its merits; - (b) the authority will not apply a rigid rule to its decision-making and will consider the examples of considerations provided in the guidance to the Act; - (c) the authority will also consider the term "involved in any business" in its widest possible context, which might include partnerships, charities, faith groups and medical practices. - 1.461.52 Interested Parties can be persons who are duly elected, such as District and Parish Councillors and MPs, who can make representations in writing and at a hearing in their own right if they live or are involved in a business in the vicinity of the premises in question or on behalf of an interested party such as a resident or local business if specifically asked to do so. - 1.471.53 However, where therey have a prejudicial interest in an application, they can only attend a meeting to make representations, answer questions or give evidence (where the public are also allowed to attend for the same purpose) provided that they withdraw from the meeting immediately afterwards. - 1.481.54 The Licensing Authority considers that Trade Associations, Trade Unions and Residents and Tenants Associations qualify as Interested Parties where they can demonstrate that they represent persons in paragraph 1.44-50 (a) or (b). - 1.491.55 This authority will not however generally view these bodies as Interested Parties unless they have a member who can be classed as an Interested Party. - This Authority will generally require written evidence that a person is authorised to represent an Interested Party in any case other than that mentioned in paragraph 1.46-52 above. - 4.511.57 In determining if a person lives or has business interests sufficiently close to the premises that are likely to be affected by the authorised activities the Licensing Authority will consider the following factors:- - (a) the size of the premises; - (b) the nature of the premises; - (c) the distance of the premises from the location of the person making the representation; - (d) the potential impact of the premises (e.g. number of customers, routes likely to be taken by those visiting the establishment);

-- (b) the nature of the premises, - (c) the distance of the premises from the location of the person making the representation, - (d) the potential impact of the premises (e.g. number of customers, routes likely to be taken by those visiting the establishment), - (e) the nature of the complaint.
-This does not mean the personal characteristics of the complainant but the interest of the complainant, which may be relevant to the distance from the premises, - (f) the catchment area of the premises (i.e. how far people travel to visit), - (g) whether the person making the representation has business interests that might be affected in that catchment area.
+- the nature of the complaint.
+This does not mean the personal characteristics of the complainant but the interest of the complainant, which may be relevant to the distance from the premises; - (f) the catchment area of the premises (i.e. how far people travel to visit);